-A character is given a special ability so that everything they touch turns a substance into a certain substance of superficial value to the character that gets it, such as gold or candy.
+A character is given a special ability so that everything they touch turns into a certain substance of superficial value to the character that gets it, such as gold or candy.
 However, that character soon finds out that this ability is actually undesirable.
 Often something Goes Horribly Wrong with this new ability and they have to reverse it.
 The lesson is often that Greed is bad.

 The myth of King Midas is the Trope Codifier.
-It tells of a king who wished everything he touches would turns to gold.
+It tells of a king who wished everything he touches would turn to gold.
 The Greek god of wine Dionysus gives him this ability, which he enjoys at first but finds it has its drawbacks, such as when he can't really eat anything and turns his daughter into gold by hugging her.

 This power can turn a person or creature into Brown Note Being, if the touch is harmful.

 - Skittles: A man in "Touch the Rainbow" has a hands-only touch that turns objects into piles of the rainbow candy.
 He is unwaveringly clear about the fact that it makes his life hell.

 - In the Disney Ducks Comic Universe, the reason Magica De Spell is after Scrooge's #1 Dime is that it's the final ingredient for a spell to obtain it.
 Magica being far smarter than most people on this list, the Touch would be the effect of a removable charm, neatly bypassing the usual downside-that, upon believing she had found an adequate substitute, she tried to weaponize in The Treasury of Croesus by shaking hands with Donald as soon as she had completed and put on the charm.